Camp Avery |

 (1902 - 1946/present), Caballo Island

 A Spanish three-gun battery (6-inch Armstrong BLR from the cruiser Velasco) was located here in 1898, behind a stone parapet on the eastern end of the island.
 It was not in action during the American Navy's attack.
 American fortifications were built between 1904 and 1919.
-Fort was named in 1909.
+The fort was named in 1909.
 Batteries are Battery Woodruff (1914 - 1942, one 14-inch gun), Battery Gillespie (1914 - 1942, one 14-inch gun), Battery Craighill (1919 - 1942, four 12-inch mortars), Battery Leach (1914 - 1942, two 6-inch guns) partially destroyed and built on, Battery Fuger (1914 - 1942, two 3-inch guns) buried, Battery Williams (1942, two 155mm guns on Panama mounts), Battery Idaho (1941 - 1942, four 3-inch AA guns), and Battery Hooker (1942, one 155mm gun on Panama mount).
 The guns still remain on the first three listed batteries.
 There were two searchlight stations and 15 fire-control stations located on the island.
 The fort still lies abandoned as it was since 1945.
 Battery Fuger's two guns were removed by the Japanese and emplaced in the Malinta Tunnels on Corregidor.
 Battery Idaho's four AA guns were removed by the Japanese and emplaced at Clark Field on the mainland.
 Battery Leach was destroyed by American bombardment in 1945.
 One gun tube still remains.
 One Japanese 120mm gun remains on the island.
 The island was handed over to the Philippine government in 1946, and is currently a Philippine Naval Ammunition Depot.
 Restricted access.

 ¤ Fort Mills